Updated August 21st, 2022

 There will be several activity stations to visit including a Story and Stretch yoga story, a read aloud of the storybook When God Made the World, a craft of making backpack tags, a cup decorating activity that will be used in the closing in a motion game, other fun game stations, and the making of the commemorative piece for the festival for the Moravian Archives.

-There will be fun outdoor activities and a special treat as you leave the fellowship hall!
+There will be fun activities and a special treat as you leave!
 There will not be the traditional Lovefeast, but we will end with the Cup of Covenant service.

 Be sure to put it on your calendar and bring your friends along for a fun afternoon to re-gather in a safe place after a couple years of the pandemic!
 Please contact the CCD for any questions you may have.